IDme/ID.me-WebVerify-SDK-iOS/README.md

 For more information please email us at mobile@id.me or visit us at http://developer.id.me.

 ## Changelog (3.2.0)
-- Changed parameter from affinityType to scope (NSString)
+- Changed parameter from affiliationType to scope (NSString)

 ## Note
 Once iOS 8 reaches critical mass, we will make use of `NSURLComponents` and `NSURLQueryItems`.